pesto-students/n5-beta-gaurav-beta-5/README.md

 ## Features
   - UI is complelety build on react and functional component.
-  - Google Map Integration to set user location
+  - Google Map Integration to set and get the user location
+  - Razorpay payment gateway integration
   - Easy to navigate through the page(SPA)
   - Unit test coverage(React Testing Library)
   - End-to-End testing using Cypress